A tourist account - ‘a real parkrun’

-This week 319 people ran, jogged and walked the course, of whom 39 were first timers and 39 recorded new Personal Bests.
+This week there were 46 first timers and 38 recorded new Personal Bests.
 Representatives of 34 different clubs took part.

 Today's full results and a complete event history can be found on the Delamere parkrun Results Page.

 The male record is held by Elliot BOWKER who recorded a time of 15:20 on 25th April 2015 (event number 108).The female record is held by Holly WEEDALL who recorded a time of 17:29 on 22nd December 2018 (event number 289).
 The Age Grade course record is held by Holly WEEDALL who recorded 91.33% (17:29) on 22nd December 2018 (event number 289).